Krynytsky/JavaCoreRepeat/README.md

-# JavaCoreRepeat
+# JavaCoreRepeat - Learning
-Here I'm improving my knowledge of Java this project can be used as a cheat sheet of the Java Core
+Here I'm improving my knowledge of Java.
+This project can be used as a cheat sheet of the Java Core